mmkke/GMRI/PROTOTYPE.md

 <img src="figs/univariate_Hake_Domestic_USD.png" width=800>
 <img src="figs/univariate_Pollock_Domestic_Kilos.png" width=800>

-Visually there apear to be a high degree of dias in some cases.
-For example, the regression for HAddock_Imported_Kilos might be better represented with a polynmial regression.
+Visually there apear to be a high degree of bias in some cases.
+For example, the regression for Haddock_Imported_Kilos might be better represented with a polynmial regression.
 Since we are less concerned with individual relationships we will move on to try to improve the multivariate regression.

 ### Multivariate Regression